manilmunjal/Terraformer/README.md

 4. **Terraform Backend** (Optional but recommended):
    Configure a remote backend (e.g., AWS S3) for storing the **Terraform state**.
 Modify the `backend` block in `Terraform-vpc/provider.tf` to match your S3 bucket name.

+5. **Secrets pass**
+    Pass the secrets in the github action secrets for AWS access

 ---

 ## 🚀 Usage